Jesse Squire

 2025 – Present · GitHub

-The OpenAI .NET SDK is the official client library for developers building applications on the OpenAI platform using .NET.
+The OpenAI SDK for .NET is the official client library for developers building applications on the OpenAI platform using .NET.
 It provides a first-class, idiomatic .NET experience for interacting with OpenAI services, including models for natural language processing, code generation, and image generation.
 The SDK emphasizes clarity, consistency, and ease of use, allowing developers to quickly integrate OpenAI capabilities into applications with minimal ceremony or boilerplate.
-As the development lead, I own end-to-end strategy, implementation, and community engagement for the SDK.
+As the engineering lead, I own end-to-end strategy, implementation, and community engagement for the SDK.

 Numeric Tic-Tac-Toe